manticoresoftware/manticoresearch-php/docs/nodes.md

 ReloadPlugins
 =============

-Reloads plugins from a library
+Reloads plugins from a library.

         $params = [
             'body' => [
-                'library' => ''
+                'library' => 'mylibrary.so'
             ]
         ];
         $response = $client->nodes->reloadplugins($params);
 Set
 ===

-Set a server variable
+Set a server variable.
+`body` requires `variable` parameter which is an array containing the `name` of the value and the `value` to be set.

         $params = [
             'body' => [